Expect Soybean prices to trade higher: Angel Commodities

 Angel Commodities' report on Soybean

-Soybean May futures closed higher on Wednesday as supplies are diminishing but the demand for crushing is intact due to encouraging soy meal exports.
-As per Agmarknet, arrivals of soybean during Apr 1-15 are 120,423 while during in Mar it was about 1,64,286 tonnes during same time frame.
+Soybean May futures closed higher on Thursday as supplies are diminishing but the demand for crushing is intact due to encouraging soy meal exports.
+As per Agmarknet, arrivals of soybean during Apr 1-20 is 1,75,634 tonnes while during in Mar it was about 2,09,993 tonnes during same time frame.

 Outlook